opensearch-project/documentation-website/_dashboards/quickstart.md

 ## Turning dark mode on or off

-Changing the Dashboards theme requires admin access.
+Changing the Dashboards theme requires admin permissions.
 If you are an admin, follow these steps:

 1. Navigate to **Management** > **Dashboards Management** > **Advanced Settings**.
 2. Scroll down to the **Appearance** section and locate the **Dark mode** option.